 The airhead toilet was added in

 October.
 The holding tank was removed back in July '07.
 A 1" thick base was fabricated from a sheet of HDPE( high density polyethelene).
 This was done becasue of the odd shape of the floor which was designed for the original Jabsco head which was part of the original installation.
-So far everything seems to be working OK with it.
-We haven't actually tested it on a Cruise but the installation went OK.
 The hardest part was installing the vent.
-I didn't want to cut a hole in the deck or cabin so I opted to go out the side as high as possible.
+I didn't want to cut a hole in the deck or cabin so I opted to go out the side of the hull as high as possible.
 A cover is installed on the hull as high as it could possibly go.
-The fan has to run all the time but it is very small and draws a very small amount of current. |
+The fan has to run all the time but it is very small and draws a very small amount of current.
+This worked great the four weeks on the water in March of '08.
+No more looking for pumpouts.
+As a matter of fact it went the whole season before I emptied the contents into a hole dug in the backyard.
+No more odors either, this is the cleanest the boat has smelled since it was new.
+Emptying the liquid from the Airhead toilet was a hassle so I plumbed it into a 9 gallon holding tank.
+It can be emptied at a dockside pump out or pumped overboard if offshore. |

 As seen in the picture the